octane9027/Store-Api/Documentation.md

 - currently there is no authentication but this security feature must be considered in the event that this API is exposed to the public.
 - logging agent must be considered currently to minimize the dependencies a logger lik Log4j was not installed but upon deployment to AWS, and productionizing this api this must be added.
 - Alerting also must be added in the event of true failures or service downing adding an alerting service like pager duty should be considered.
+- NOTE spark was upgraded to latest version to support a controller.
 - The optimal infrasturcture on AWS should be considered based off the average TPS.
 We have a few options:
       - We could deploy this as an EC2 with ECS tasks with an alb in front and r53.
 Downside to this would be cost
       - We could use a lambda and ALB in the event we have a lower TPS and are not concerned with latency on cold starts. downside is scalability.